ngocthachnguyen98/SDO-Assignment-2/README.md

 * In the Data layer (a database subnet group will be declared for this purpose)
 * With Postgres 10.7
 * With specific configuration according to the documentaion of the application, like database name, username, etc.
+* With a database security group

 ```
+# RDS Instance
 resource "aws_db_instance" "A2_TechTestApp" {
   identifier            = "tech-test-app-db"
   allocated_storage     = 20